 Endometrial ablation doesn’t work successfully for everyone and you may need to have the operation again or choose an alternative treatment.

-Endometrial ablation is likely to be recommended if:
+Endometrial ablation isn’t recommended if:

-- you aren’t planning to have children
+- you want to have children

 Having a hysterectomy is the only definite cure for heavy periods, but it has a higher risk of complications than endometrial ablation.